guohaoyu110/EE542_final/README.md

     The simplest example is to fill it with 0s.
 It can be 0.1 or 1.
     The first figure below shows this calculated for every pattern.
     The second figure is enlarged.
-    --The difference in color is the difference in how many of the 3982 public samples are 1.
+    - The difference in color is the difference in how many of the 3982 public samples are 1.
 There are five of 1,2,3,4,5.
-    ――The horizontal axis changes a certain value from low to high.
+    ― The horizontal axis changes a certain value from low to high.
 The value is calculated at regular intervals in log space.
 Therefore, the scale on the horizontal axis is also logarithmic.
     ――The vertical axis shows log loss.
     As a result, it was found that the best score would be obtained if 5 out of 3982 were subs with a value of about 0.0013 if 1 and about 0.00024 if 1 was 1.